-With the accomplishment of the Restructuring and Merger in October 2001 and the subsequent successful listing in July 2002, the Companis entering a new horizon.
+With the accomplishment of the Restructuring and Merger in October 2001 and the subsequent successful listing in July 2002, the Company is entering a new horizon.

-Our annual report is in a thematic golden yellow colour, symbolising a bright future of the Company.
+Our Summary Financial Report is in a thematic golden yellow colour, symbolising a bright future of the Company.
 It depicts our headquarters Bank of China Tower, which is a landmark in Hong Kong.
-The building's unique design is inspired by the steady growth of bamboo and represents our commitment to forging ahead.
-We are geared towards maximizing
+The building's unique design is inspired by the steady growth of bamboo and represents pur commitment to forging ahead.
+We are geared towards maximizing shareholder value and providing quality service to customers.